qwertie/ecsharp/lemp/ref-codegen.md

 The input is expected to be an identifier, which is converted to uppercase (e.g. `toUpper(xen)` is `XEN`).
 The `Name` of a Loyc tree is a [Symbol](http://ecsharp.net/doc/code/classLoyc_1_1Symbol.html), so `id.Name.Name` is used to get the string stored inside the `Symbol` in order to convert it to uppercase.
 The Name of a call like `Foo(x, y)` is `Foo`.
 Literals and complex calls have zero-length names, so `toUpper(3)` would return the empty identifier, denoted ```@`` ``` in Enhanced C# (I'm considering changing this to `null`, though, in which case `toUpper(3)` would produce an error).

 `LNode` is short for "Loyc node", a reference to the underlying syntax tree, called a [Loyc tree](http://loyc.net/loyc-trees).
-A Loyc tree is a simple (ish) data structure inspired by the Lisp family of languages; it enables LeMP to be language-agnostic (though still C#-centric as of 2021).
+A Loyc tree is a simple data structure inspired by the Lisp family of languages; it enables LeMP to be language-agnostic (though still C#-centric as of 2021).
 The `LNode` API is discussed [here](http://loyc.net/loyc-trees/dotnet.html).

 Here you can see two macros that do almost the same thing, but one is implemented with `define` and the other with `macro`: